 About the Outreach Program

-Opened in 1979, the Outreach Program seeks to increase awareness and knowledge of Africa by providing information, materials, and services to schools, libraries, museums, the media, and community groups in New England and throughout the country.
+The Outreach Program opened in 1979.
+Since its creation, it continues to increase awareness and knowledge of Africa by providing information, materials, and services to schools, libraries, museums, the media, and community groups in New England and throughout the country.
 The Outreach Program is part of Boston University’s African Studies Center, established in 1953 as an interdisciplinary teaching and research center.

-Outreach Specialist Breeanna Elliott is a licensed Massachusetts History teacher with several years of experience living, working, teaching, and researching in Africa.
-She is primarily an East Africanist and has engaged with secondary school and university level coursework concerning the entire continent.
+Outreach Specialist Breeanna Elliott is a licensed Massachusetts history teacher with several years of experience living, working, teaching, and researching in Africa.
+She is an East Africanist and has engaged with secondary school and university level coursework concerning the entire continent.

 Title VI National Resource Centers

-The Outreach Program is one of twelve such federally funded programs in the United States that are designed to broaden accessibility of knowledge about Africa (see here for a list of other outreach programs).
+The Outreach Program is one of ten federally funded programs in the United States that are designed to broaden the accessibility of knowledge about Africa.
+All Africa NRCs are members of the African Studies Association Outreach Council and are linked online here.
 The constituencies we serve include, but are not limited to, the following groups:

 - K-12 students and teachers